Martian01/mrhttpd/Readme.md

 ## Concept & Restrictions

 Mrhttpd is a threaded web server that is lightning fast, simple, robust, secure and has a very small memory footprint.
 The binary is 15 to 20 kilobytes in size, depending on configuration and CPU architecture. mrhttpd serves files at 3 to 4 times the throughput of Apache and runs CGI scripts.
 It is not designed to implement the full HTTP protocol.
-For instance, mrhttpd does not implement HTTP methods other than GET.
 Since version 2.0 mrhttpd supports HTTP Keep-Alive.
+Since version 2.5 mrhttpd supports PUT and POST requests.

 Having started as a Linux specific project taking advantage of a few Linux specific featurs, the coding should be portable to other operating systems by now.
-The only caveat is: it has not been tested.
+However, the runtime behaviour on other operating systems is not regularly tested.
+Your mileage may vary.

 Mrhttpd is now also available as Docker image.
 At 2.7 MB compressed, 5.6 MB uncompressed, it is probably the smallest and fastest web server available as Docker image.
-Whenever you need to serve static files as part of your project, why not fire up the mrhttpd docker image.
+Whenever you need to serve static files as part of your project, why not fire up the mrhttpd Docker image.

 ## Background & History